NYUSHCS/GraphFM/README.md

 # GraphFM
 Official code for "GraphFM: A Comprehensive Benchmark for Graph Foundation Model".
-GraphFM is a comprehensive benchmark for Graph Foundation Model and is based on graph self-supervised learning (GSSL).
-It aims to research the homogenization and scalability of graph foundation models.
+GraphFM is a comprehensive benchmark for Graph Foundation Models (GraphFMs) and is based on graph self-supervised learning (GSSL).
+It aims to research the homogenization and scalability of Graph FMs.

 ## Overview of the Benchmark
 GraphFM provides a fair and comprehensive platform to evaluate existing GSSL works and facilitate future research.